 Sunlight Requirements

 This tropical fruit requires plenty of sunlight to grow.
-Place it where it gets at least six hours of direct sunlight each day.
+Place it where it gets at least six hours of direct sunlight daily.

 Watering Needs

-To keep your pineapple plant healthy and growing, it is essential to water it.
+To help keep your pineapple plant healthy, water it.

 Pour water directly onto the soil.
 Make sure you wet all the roots.